hashicorp/consul/README.md

 * **Multi-Datacenter** - Consul is built to be datacenter aware, and can support any number of regions without complex configuration.

-* **Service Mesh/Service Segmentation** - Consul Connect enables secure service-to-service communication with automatic TLS encryption and identity-based authorization.
-Applications can use sidecar proxies in a service mesh configuration to establish TLS connections for inbound and outbound connections without being aware of Connect at all.
+* **Service Mesh** - Consul Service Mesh enables secure service-to-service communication with automatic TLS encryption and identity-based authorization.
+Applications can use sidecar proxies in a service mesh configuration to establish TLS connections for inbound and outbound connections utilizing Transparent Proxy.

 * **Service Discovery** - Consul makes it simple for services to register themselves and to discover other services via a DNS or HTTP interface.